asadukashif/image-recovery-software/README.md

 # Image Recovery Software
-A software written in C that allows users to recover PNGs, JPEGS, and GIFs from their deleted drives, or any proivided hexdump
+A software written in C that allows users to recover PNGs, JPEGS, and GIFs from their deleted drives, or any provided hexdumps

 <br />